simonmichael/hledger/hledger/hledger.m4.md

   - can be overridden by `amount1` and/or `amount2` assignments.
 (This helps with incremental migration of old rules files to the newer syntax.)

 - **`amount-in/-out` sets posting 1 and 2's amounts from two CSV fields.**\
-  `amount-in` and `amount-out`, with no posting numbers, do the same when there are two CSV fields.
-(They are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.)
+  Similarly, `amount-in` and `amount-out`, with no posting numbers, are to `amount` as `amountN-in`/`amountN-out` are to `amountN`.
+Assigning to `amount-in` and `amount-out`:

+  - sets posting 1's amount to whichever of the two values is non-zero (like `amount1-in`/`-out`)
+  - sets posting 2's amount to the same amount but with opposite sign, and also converted to cost if it has a [cost price](#costs)
+  - can be overridden by `amount1-in`/`-out` and/or `amount2-in`/`-out` assignments.
+(This helps with incremental migration of old rules files to the newer syntax.)

-It's usually best to use only one of these variants, rather than mixing them.
-(And remember that naming a CSV field "amount" in a `fields` list counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_".)
+We usually recommend you use only one of these variants within a rules file, rather than mixing them.
+And remember that a `fields` list can also do assignments, so eg naming a CSV field "amount" counts as an assignment to `amount`; if you don't want that, call it something else, like "amount_".

-In addition to this section, please also see the tips beginning at ["Working with CSV > Setting amounts"](#setting-amounts)  below.
+In addition to this section, please see also the tips beginning at ["Working with CSV > Setting amounts"](#setting-amounts)  below.

 ### currency field